Why Do Cats Meow?

-- Long drawn out meow
+- Long drawn-out meow

 This might mean your cat wants out or is demanding something.

-- Low pitch meow
+- Low-pitched meow

 This could indicate your cat is unhappy about something and trying to complain to you.

-- High pitch meow
+- High-pitched meow

 It is important to note that if you think your cat is meowing because they are in pain, injured, or sick, you should take them to see your veterinarian right away.
 This is also true if your cat starts vocalizing significantly more or less than normal.
 Otherwise, they are seeking attention from the most important person in their life – you!